 Periodontics in NYC

-Upper Westside Dental Group provides periodontic services in NYC.
+Smiles on the Upper Westside provides periodontic services in NYC.
 Call 212-222-5225 to schedule your first appointment.

 Periodontics is the branch of dentistry that focuses on the structures that support the teeth.
 If the gums, jawbone, or soft tissue become infected or damaged, periodontal procedures can help.
 In addition, periodontics can fix certain cosmetic problems with your smile, and can prepare your mouth to receive dental implants.